couchbaselabs/node-ottoman/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content, and that the content you contribute may be provided under the project license.

 ### Reporting Bugs

 <!-- omit in toc -->
 #### Before Submitting a Bug Report

 A good bug report shouldn't leave others needing to chase you up for more information.
-Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
+Therefore, we ask you to investigate carefully, collect information, and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://ottomanjs.com/).
 If you are looking for support, you might want to check [this section](#i-have-a-question)).